-2019 Black History Theme: Black Migration
+2020 Black History Theme:

-104th Annual Meeting and Conference
+105th Annual Meeting and Conference

-The Program Committee seeks a diverse slate of presenters representing a variety of personal and institutional backgrounds, perspectives, and voices.
-We are interested in proposals that probe the theme within the traditional fields of economic, political, diplomatic, intellectual, and cultural history; the established fields of urban, race, ethnic, labor, and women’s/gender history as well as southern, Appalachian, and western history; and the rapidly expanding fields of sexuality, LBGT, and queer history; environmental and public history; African American intellectual history; carceral state studies; and transnational and global studies across all fields, topics, and thematic emphases.
+The Academic Program Committee seeks a diverse slate of presenters and panels representing a variety of professional and institutional backgrounds, perspectives, and voices.
+We are interested in detailed, comprehensive, and descriptive proposals that outline the theme, scope, and aim of participants.
+The committee particularly seeks presentations that probe the traditional fields of economic, political, diplomatic, intellectual, and cultural history; the established fields of urban, race, ethnic, labor, and women’s/gender history as well as southern, Appalachian, and western history; along with the rapidly expanding fields of sexuality, LGBT, and queer history; environmental and public history; African American intellectual history; carceral state studies; and transnational and global studies across all fields, topics, and thematic emphases.

 We encourage proposals from scholars working across a variety of temporal, geographical, thematic, and topical areas in Black history, life and culture.
 We seek to foster a space of inclusion in the ASALH program and encourage submissions from anyone interested in presenting including: historians, students, new professionals, first-time presenters, activists, and practitioners from allied professions.
 Deadlines for submission of proposals are as follows: Early Bird Submissions will be accepted until February 17, 2020 at 5PM (EST).
 Responses to Early Bird submissions will be sent out by March 6 at 5 P.M (EST).
 After this date, the committee will accept all submissions until the deadline of April 30, 2020.
 Regular Submissions will be responded to by June 15.